IsaacG0101/IsaacG0101/README.md

 - 👋 Hi, I’m @IsaacG0101
 - 👀 I’m interested in Sports, Business, Learning, Problem Solving, Brain Teasers, you name it.
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python, and I have learned Java, Html, Css, C++, Myself, Access and other useful tools
 - 💞️ I’m looking to collaborate on many projects such as mobile apps especially game related, websites, and all sort of interesting ideas that come to mind
 - 📫 How to reach me